School Days

 Today Mr. Burrow's students sometimes ask him if he drank or used drugs in high school.
 He can honestly answer "no" to those questions, though not because he made any conscious choice to "just say no".
 It was just a different time and place.
 The majority of students at his high school (including pretty much everyone he associated with) didn't drink.
 A lot of people he knew used drugs of various types, but he never felt any real pressure to do so himself.

-Mr. Burrow's main high school activity was speech, where he won numerous awards.
+Mr. Burrow's main high school activity was speech, where he competed in almost every category and won numerous awards.
 He was also captain of his school's "High School Bowl" academic team, which competed on a TV program on Channel 6 (then WOC-TV) in Davenport, Iowa.
 Outside of school, he participated in the Mt-N-Eers 4-H club, where he did "town boy" projects like woodworking and climatology.
-He has never been a well-coordinated person, and because of this was not an athlete.
+His mother made him take piano lessons when he was young, something that as an adult he wishes he had worked with more.
+Mr. Burrow has never been a well-coordinated person, and because of this was not an athlete.

 During high school, Mr. Burrow earned money for college by working at the Iris Restaurant, which was then Mt.
 Pleasant's best dining establishment.
+(It closed in the early 21st Century.)
 He started as a dishwasher, and later was a busboy and a cook.
 At times he even filled in as a waiter and host/cashier.
-The job he took became open after much of the staff left following a murder at the restaurant (a waitress had been clubbed with a wine bottle, one of a series of bizarre murders that happened in Mt.
+The job he took became open after much of the staff left following a murder at the restaurant (a waitress had been clubbed to death with a wine bottle, one of a series of bizarre murders that happened in Mt.
 Pleasant in the late '70s).
 In spite of the strange circumstances, he loved the job.
 He especially liked his co-workers, and joking around with them made him a more socially competent person.

 Mr. Burrow received many awards at MPHS.
 He graduated sixth in his class (after five 4.0 students) in May, 1980, and his diploma bore special seals of the National Honor Society, the National Forensic League, and the Quill and Scroll Society.
 He received a special awards for service and citizenship at graduation.
-The Class of 1979 voted him the "Outstanding Junior Boy" at their graduation, and his own classmates voted him the "Boy Most Likely to Succeed" in the Class of 1980.
+The Class of 1979 (the seniors when he was a junior) voted him the "Outstanding Junior Boy" at their graduation, and his own classmates voted him the "Boy Most Likely to Succeed" in the Class of 1980.

 --------------